Doing a 1031 Exchange for Multiple Properties

 • There are a number of reasons why it may make sense to pursue a multi-property 1031 Exchange, but the most prominent is the chance to diversify an investment portfolio.

-• But, a 1031 Exchange is a complicated transaction and should only be done pursuant to the advice of tax advisors, CPAs and, most importantly, a Qualified Intermediary.
+• Remember: a 1031 Exchange is a complicated transaction and should only be done pursuant to the advice of tax advisors, CPAs and, most importantly, a Qualified Intermediary.

 There is a common misconception about 1031 Exchanges that one real estate property must be “exchanged” for another property.
 While this is certainly the case in many transactions, it is not the case in all of them.